softwaresaved/international-survey-2022/README.md

 * The code is released under [BSD 3-Clause License](https://github.com/softwaresaved/international-survey/blob/master/LICENSE.md).
 * The data stored in this repository is under the [CC BY 2.5 SCOTLAND](https://github.com/softwaresaved/international-survey/blob/master/LICENSE_FOR_DATA).

-The repository is also archived on zenodo: TBC.
+The repository is also archived on Zenodo: <https://doi.org/10.5281/zenodo.6884882>.
 If you want to cite this work and need a citation in a specific format, you can use the citation service on the zenodo.

 ## Citations

 The citation for the 2022 version is:

 > Simon Hettrick, Radovan Bast, Alex Botzki, Jeff Carver, Ian Cosden, Steve Crouch, Florencia D’Andrea, Abhishek Dasgupta, William Godoy, Alejandra Gonzalez-Beltran, Ulf Hamster, Scott Henwood, Patric Holmvall, Stephan Janosch, Thibault Lestang, Nick May, Olivier Philippe, Johan Philips, Nooriyah Poonawala-Lohani, Paul Richmond, Manodeep Sinha, Florian Thiery, Ben van Werkhoven, Claire Wyatt & Qian Zhang.
-“RSE Survey 2022”, DOI coming soon.
+"RSE Survey 2022", Pre-final release for 2022 results (Version 2022-v0.9.0).
+Zenodo DOI: <https://doi.org/10.5281/zenodo.6884882>.
+Check the repository's [citation file](CITATION.cff).

 The citation for the 2018 version is:
 > Olivier Philippe, Martin Hammitzsch, Stephan Janosch, Anelda van der Walt, Ben van Werkhoven, Simon Hettrick, … Manodeep Sinha.
 (2019, March 6). softwaresaved/international-survey: Public release for 2018 results (Version 2018-v.1.0.2).
-Zenodo. http://doi.org/10.5281/zenodo.2585783
+Zenodo. <http://doi.org/10.5281/zenodo.2585783>

-The citation for the 2017 version is:
-> Olivier Philippe, Martin Hammitzsch, Stephan Janosch, Anelda van der Walt, Ben van Werkhoven, Simon Hettrick, … Scott Henwood.
-(2018, March 27). softwaresaved/international-survey: Public release for 2017 results (Version 2017-v1.2).
-Zenodo. http://doi.org/10.5281/zenodo.2574123

 ## Funders